Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-reconstruct-world-position.md

 4. Create a new shader and assign it to the material.
 Copy and paste the Unity shader source code from the page [URP unlit basic shader](writing-shaders-urp-basic-unlit-structure.md).

 5. Select the URP Asset.
-If you created the project using the Universal Render Pipeline template, the URP Asset path is `Assets/Settings/UniversalRP-HighQuality`.

 6. In the URP Asset, in the General section, enable `Depth Texture`.